sajramay/kubernetes_notes/Rocking Kubernetes with Amazon EKS Fargate And DevOps - Notes.md

   - with EKS AutoMode, aws will manage the core addons in the control plane
   - aws also manages the worker nodes, calling them managed instances
     - you no longer need a separate node group for the addons
-      - `kubctl get nodes` will not show any nodes unless a service is deployed
+      - `kubectl get nodes` will not show any nodes unless a service is deployed
     - the addons run as processes and not as daemon sets within a bespoke AMI (based on bottlerocket)

   - what is the difference between fargate and eks auto mode